-How Bella Hadid and Gigi Hadid Skillfully Built Their Modeling Empire—and Why Brother Anwar Hadid Is Next
+How Bella Hadid and Gigi Hadid Skillfully Built Their Modeling Empire

 Frazer Harrison/Getty Images

 Now they're bringing little bro Anwar Hadid along for the ride.
-Like his elder siblings, the 19-year-old has the requisite good looks, posing skills (he and Gigi appeared together in British Vogue last year) and head-firmly-on-straight mentality.
+Like his elder siblings, the 20-year-old has the requisite good looks, posing skills (he and Gigi appeared together in British Vogue in 2017) and head-firmly-on-straight mentality.
 At just 16, he was telling Seventeen about how his sisters were his "best friends" that "taught me not to let other people define what I'm capable of."

 And he's hard at work on another it factor: a captivating romance.
-With his sisters' relationships on stable ground—Gigi called off her brief split from former One Directioner Zayn Malik this summer and Bella officially reunited with The Weeknd in July putting to end months of will-they-or-won't-they intrigue—Anwar is causing a little speculation of his own thanks to a public flirtation with one Kendall Jenner at a CFDA Awards bash this June.
+Following once more in his sisters' footsteps, he has locked down his own pop star romance, making his official debut with Dua Lipa at—where else?—New York Fashion Week.

-But by far his best moves this year were in Prabal Gurung's spring/summer 2019 show last month, a runway he walked with his siblings.
+But by far his best moves have been on the runway, like the time he and his sisters all walked in the same Prabal Gurung presentation.
 Naturally mom Yolanda was on hand, capturing the moment from her front row seat.
 "Loved seeing all 3 of my children in one show," she would later share in an Instagram story.

 Imagine how she feels seeing the lot of them stand together at the top of the industry.